mkideal/cli/README.md

 $> go build -o hello
 $> ./hello
 Hello, world!
 Your age is 100?
-$> ./hello --name gopher
-Hello, gopher!
-Your age is 100?
 $> ./hello --name=clipher -a 9
 Hello, clipher!
 Your age is 9?
 $> ./hello -h